Delyth Morgan, Baroness Morgan of Drefelin: Lords career

 She worked in London for many years prior to being raised to the peerage.
 After joining the House of Lords she purchased a property in Cardiganshire and designated this as her main home for expenses purposes.
 Following a complaint the House of Lords Privilege and Conduct Committee found there had been no breach of the rules.

 Honours

 Morgan was made a Fellow of University College London (her alma mater) in 2005, a Founding Fellow of Breakthrough Breast Cancer, an Honorary Fellow of the Institute of Cancer Research in 2006 and, in 2005, an Honorary Fellow of Cardiff University.

 Personal life

 Morgan is of Welsh heritage.
 She divides her time between Wales and London and lives with her husband.
 They have one daughter.
-In her spare time she enjoys walking, kayaking and listening to and playing live music.
+In her spare time she enjoys walking and listening to and playing live music.